 As I mentioned before we opted for a 2WD rather than a 4×4.
 Mainly because of the cost to be honest.

-Check out my driving in Iceland post where I explain our choices.
+Check out the post above where I explain our choices.

 Our budget for car hire was £800.